Karlis00/profile-rag-app/README.md

-# Profile RAG App 🤖
+# Profile Webapp with a RAG Bot 🤖

 A containerized, Retrieval-Augmented Generation (RAG) agent designed to act as a personal professional surrogate.
 This app allows users to interact with an AI that has "read" my CV and project documentation to provide accurate, context-aware answers about my professional background.